flinthillsdsa/website/_portfolio/organizing.md

 ***

-###### Each year, the Chapter takes a vote on the most pressing matters for which we would like to put our collective engergy toward organizing and mobilizing.
-Given our growing numbers, we are prioritizing the following:
+###### Each year, our Chapter votes on the most urgent issues we believe deserve our collective energy and focus.
+As our membership continues to grow, we are prioritizing the following areas:

 ***